 Gondwana Link was the first large landscape program established in Australia, but now has a number of colleague efforts around Australia.
 We accept the responsibility of sharing the benefits of our experience with these other programs, and also benefit from our exchanges with these programs.
+We now have a close working partnership with our main Australian colleagues, in Great eastern ranges, including the sharing of staff and a Board Member.
 We have also undertaken a mentoring role with one New Zealand based program, Reconnecting Northland.